Lingfeng158/Mxplainer/README.md

 ## search_component_c/
 Search component code in C++ for more efficient computation.
 C++ code has been compiled to fanCalcLib.so for Python 3.6 and FanCalcLibPy39.so for Python 3.9

+## toy_example/
+Codes for blackjeck and mountain car examples

+## method_comparisons/
+Codes for traditional neural network and random forest